jsmolka/blog/content/posts/horizons/index.md

 > You'll whisper, serpent tongue<br>
 > What you fear you have become<br>

-After that, the silence and piano return.
+After that, the silence returns and the piano starts playing.
 The narrator has lost the fight with his inner darkness.
 The album concludes with the whispered words _Something wicked this way comes_, a theme that has been referenced in one of Starsets [newer singles](https://www.youtube.com/watch?v=E2uwT_SctB0):

 > Lock your windows, close your doors and hide<br>
 > Something wicked has got inside<br>